Genivia/ugrep/README.md

            --help Print a help message.

            -i, --ignore-case
                   Perform   case   insensitive   matching.
 This  option  applies case-insensitive matching of ASCII characters in the input.
 By default, ugrep is case sensitive.

            --include=GLOB
                   Search  only  files whose path name matches GLOB (using wildcard matching).
 A path name glob can use *, ?, and  [...]  as  wild- cards,  and  \ to quote a wildcard or backslash character liter- ally.
 Note that --exclude patterns take priority over --include patterns.
 This option may be repeated.

            --include-dir=GLOB
                   Only  directories  whose  path name matches GLOB are included in recursive searches.
 Note that --exclude-dir patterns take  pri- ority over --include-dir patterns.
 This option may be repeated.

+           --include-from=FILE
+                  Read the globs from FILE and search only files whose  path  name matches  one  or more globs (using wildcard matching).
+Comments starting with a `#' and empty lines in FILE are ignored.

            -k, --column-number
                   The column number of a matched pattern is displayed in front  of the  respective  matched  line,  starting at column 1.
 Tabs are expanded when columns are counted.

            -L, --files-without-match
                   Only the names of files not containing selected lines are  writ- ten  to  standard  output.
 Pathnames  are listed once per file searched.
 If  the  standard  input  is  searched,  the  string ``(standard input)'' is written.

            -l, --files-with-matches
                   Only the names of files containing selected lines are written to standard output.  ugrep will only search a file  until  a  match has  been  found,  making  searches  potentially less expensive.
                   Pathnames are listed once per file searched.
 If  the  standard input is searched, the string ``(standard input)'' is written.

            --label[=LABEL]
                   Displays  the LABEL value when input is read from standard input where a file name would normally be printed in the output.
 This option applies to options -H, -L, and -l.

+           --line-buffered
+                  Force  output  to  be line buffered.
+By default, output is line buffered when standard output is a terminal and  block  buffered otherwise.

            -m NUM, --max-count=NUM
                   Stop reading the input after NUM matches.

            -N, --only-line-number
-                  Each output line is preceded by its relative line number in  the file,  starting  at line 1, without displaying the line matched.
+                  The  line number of the match in the file is output without dis- playing the match.
 The line number counter is  reset  for  each file processed.

            -n, --line-number
                   Each  output line is preceded by its relative line number in the file, starting at line 1.
 The line number counter is reset  for each file processed.

            --no-group-separator
                   Removes  the  group  separator  line from the output for context options -A, -B, and -C.

            -O EXTENSIONS, --file-extensions=EXTENSIONS
                   Search only files whose file name extensions match the specified comma-separated  list  of  file name EXTENSIONS.
 This option is the same as specifying --include='*.ext' for each extension name `ext' in the EXTENSIONS list.
 This option may be repeated.

            -o, --only-matching
                   Prints  only  the  matching part of the lines.
 Allows a pattern match to span  multiple  lines.
 Line  numbers  for  multi-line matches  are  displayed  with  option -n, using `|' as the field separator for each additional line matched by the pattern.
 Con- text options -A, -B, and -C are disabled.

+           -P, --perl-regexp
+                  Interpret PATTERN as a Perl regular expression.
+This feature is not yet available.

+           -p, --no-dereference
+                  If -R is specified, no symbolic links are followed.
+This is the default.

            -q, --quiet, --silent
                   Quiet  mode:  suppress  normal output.  ugrep will only search a file until a match has been found, making  searches  potentially less  expensive.
 Allows a pattern match to span multiple lines.

            -R, --dereference-recursive
                   Recursively read all files under  each  directory.
 Follow  all symbolic links, unlike -r.

            -r, --recursive
                   Recursively  read all files under each directory, following sym- bolic links only if they are on the command line.

            -S, --dereference
-                  If  -r  is  specified, all symbolic links are followed.
-This is equivalent to the -R option.
+                  If -R is  specified,  all  symbolic  links  are  followed.
+The default is not to follow symbolic links.

            -s, --no-messages
                   Silent mode.
 Nonexistent and unreadable files are ignored (i.e. their error messages are suppressed).

            -T, --initial-tab
                   Add a tab space to separate the file name, line  number,  column number, and byte offset with the matched line.

            -t TYPES, --file-type=TYPES
                   Search  only  files of TYPES, which is a comma-separated list of file types.
 Each file type is associated with  a  set  of  file name  extensions  to  search.
 This option may be repeated.
-The possible  values  of  type  can  be  (use  -t  list to display a detailed list): `actionscript',  `ada',  `asm',  `asp',  `aspx', `autoconf',  `automake',  `awk', `basic', `batch', `bison', `c', `c++', `clojure',  `csharp',  `css',  `csv',  `dart',  `delphi', `erlang',  `fortran', `go', `groovy', `haskell', `html', `jade', `java', `js', `json', `jsp', `less', `lex', `lisp', `lua', `m4', `make',  `matlab',  `objc', `objcpp', `ocaml', `parrot', `perl', `php', `python', `R', `rst', `ruby', `rust', `scala',  `scheme', `shell',  `smalltalk',  `sql', `tcl', `tex', `text', `tt', `ver- ilog', `vhdl', `vim', `xml', `yacc', `yaml'
+The possible values of type  can  be  (use  -t  list  to  display  a detailed  list):  `actionscript',  `ada',  `asm', `asp', `aspx', `autoconf', `automake', `awk', `basic', `batch',  `bison',  `c', `c++',  `clojure',  `csharp',  `css',  `csv',  `dart', `delphi', `erlang', `fortran', `go', `groovy', `haskell', `html',  `jade', `java',  `javascript',  `json',  `jsp',  `julia', `less', `lex', `lisp',  `lua',  `m4',  `make',  `matlab',   `objc',   `objcpp', `ocaml',  `parrot', `pascal', `perl', `php', `prolog', `python', `R',  `rst',  `ruby',  `rust',   `scala',   `scheme',   `shell', `smalltalk',  `sql',  `swift', `tcl', `tex', `text', `tt', `ver- ilog', `vhdl', `vim', `xml', `yacc', `yaml'

            --tabs=NUM